 Police believe too much sunshine could be contributing to the violent road rage incidents caught on camera in New South Wales this week.

-In the mobile phone vision, four men can be seen getting out of their cars and throwing punches in the middle of a busy road in Merrylands.
+In the mobile phone footage, four men can be seen getting out of their cars and throwing punches in the middle of a busy road in Merrylands.

-As the fight intensifies, one of the men kicks another.
+As the fight intensifies, one of the men delivers a flying kick while another has his shirt torn off.

 “People are wanting to get to their destination quickly.
-They’re very upset with a vehicle in front or alongside for whatever reason, and it’s them trying to bully other drivers in the hope that they can get ahead of the traffic queue.
+They’re very upset with a vehicle in front or alongside for whatever reason, and it’s them trying to bully other drivers in the hope that they can get ahead of the traffic queue,” he said.

 “When there are different driving conditions, incredibly cold weather, raining and so on there’s less likelihood of these events occurring.”